Summary

 Activities

-• The UK in supporting the ASEAN Singapore Cyber Security Centre of Excellence.
-The UK will deliver a training course on crisis communications for cyber security to the ASCCE in early 2022.
-The UK is developing a Digital Diplomacy course for the ASCCE later in 2022.
+• The UK delivered a training course on crisis communications for cyber security to the ASCCE in early 2022.
+The UK convened a Digital Diplomacy course later in 2022.

 The Cybil project repository is being continuously updated, and the information it contains is either publicly available, or consent for publication was given by the owner.
 Please contact the portal manager with any additional information or corrections.
 Whilst every reasonable effort is made to keep the content of this inventory accurate and up to date, no warranty or representation of any kind, express or implied, is made in relation to the accuracy, completeness or adequacy of the information contained in these pages.